sPHENIX-Collaboration/INTT/general_codes/Jaein/QA_database/README.md

 # Database Scripts

-This directory contains scripts for processing and analyzing data related to the sPHENIX experiment.
+This directory contains scripts for processing and analyzing data related to the sPHENIX psql database especially for INTT QA Database.
 Below are descriptions of the main scripts:

 ## put_in_database.py